tdechaize/Glaux/README.md

 It's just to see if this library can be recompiled with all free compilers C/C++ available on Windows 11 64 bit in ...
 2025 (already !!).

+Test realized with help of IDE Code::Blocks (because this IDE can adapt very easy with all categories of "stange" compilers C/C++ available (at date), and because I success build "an test" of build DLL (very simply DLL that do arithmetic calculs on integer and double : https://github.com/tdechaize/Test_DLL_ALL) with ALL of these compilers.
+Today, I want confront this first experience with real library "in real world"...

-# Result of test presence of library GLAUX into free compilers on Windows
+# Result of test presence of library GLAUX into free compilers on Windows 11 64 bit

 Behind, you can list version of all compilers installed on my computer with last Windows 11 24H4 version, and the objective of this note is to verify presence or not of GLAUX library with "native" installation of theses free